Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Experimental Results

 \section{Experimental Results}

 In this section, we conduct qualitative and quantitative evaluations of the proposed method to comprehensively demonstrate its effectiveness.
 We implement and experiment on a computer with a 4.00 GHz Intel(R) Core(TM) i7-6700K CPU and 16 GB memory.
 The size of all the models are normalized to the $[0,1]$ range.

-All the experimental results are generated using a consistent parameter setting, i.e., $\delta_r=0.02$.
+All the experimental results are generated using a consistent parameter setting, i.e., for all kinds of input, we always set $\delta_r=0.02$.
+For a mesh input, we sample $|C| = 4000$ points from the surfaces.
+The resulting set is denoted by $C$ and is used to compute the Voronoi diagram, whose vertices inside the input mesh serve as candidate inner points set, denoted by $P$.
+Then we sample $|S| = 1500$ surface points as the set $S$ to be covered in the SCP.
+Here $|S|$ is set to be less than $|C|$ to reduce the computational cost (see Sec.~\ref{sec:running_time} for a detailed evaluation).
+The input point clouds all have $2000$ points, and thus we have $|S| = |C| = 2000$.
+Detailed analyses on these parameters $\delta_r, S, C$ and $P$ are given in Sec.~\ref{sec:parameter_analysis}.

+As for evaluation metrics, besides one-sided Hausdorff distance (HD) from the input surface to the surface reconstructed by the skeleton that is employed by Q-MAT~\cite{li2015q}, we adopt two-sided Hausdorff distance since the former is not informative to fully reveal the consistency between two surfaces.
+We use $\overrightarrow{\epsilon}$ to denote the HD from surface to reconstruction, $\overleftarrow{\epsilon}$ to denote the HD from reconstruction to surface, and $\overleftrightarrow{\epsilon}$ to represent two-sided HD.

 We show a set of qualitative results on various 3D shapes in Figure~\ref{fig:mesh_result}.
 The shape approximation results are shown in Figure~\ref{fig:mesh_recon}.
+The reconstruction results are obtained by interpolating the medial balls based on the skeleton connectivity similar to~\cite{li2015q}.
 Please refer to the Appendix for more implementation details.